Princess Python: Ruins

 The Ruins version of Princess Python is a performer for the Quintano Carnival, America's last freak show, and it is implied that her act consists of indulging in bestiality with her python.

 Ultimate Marvel

-Princess Python appeared in the Ultimate Marvel universe as a member of the all-female Serpent Squad.
-Unlike her Earth-616 version, this Princess Python has super-strength and was able to knock a piece of the Thing's body off him.
+Princess Python appears in the Ultimate Marvel universe as a member of the all-female Serpent Squad.
+Unlike her Earth-616 version, this version has super-strength and is able to knock a piece of the Thing's body off him.

 Marvel Super Hero Adventures

-In this comic book series aimed towards young children, Princess Python appears as a member of the Serpent Society.
-Alongside her teammates, Python battled Ms. Marvel, Spider-Man, and the Society's newest recruit, Garden Snake.
+In this comic book series aimed at young children, Princess Python appears as a member of the Serpent Society.
+Alongside her teammates, Python battles Ms. Marvel, Spider-Man, and the Society's newest recruit, Garden Snake.

 In other media

 Princess Python appears in the Avengers Assemble episode "Crime and Circuses", voiced by Hynden Walch.
-She is depicted as a former member of the Circus of Crime.
-Hawkeye engages Princess Python during her raid on the docks and fights her until Falcon breaks up the fight.
-During the fight with the Circus of Crime, Princess Python showed up to assist Hawkeye and Falcon while telling them how to free the captive Avengers from Ringmaster's control.
-After the Circus of Crime are defeated and arrested, Hawkeye hooks Princess Python up with Nick Fury for a second chance at life.
+This version is a former member of the Circus of Crime.